share-secrets-safely/cli/README.md

 [mdbook-github]: https://github.com/rust-lang-nursery/mdBook

-### Add the `pass` subcommand

-`sy` aims to be as usable as possible, and breaks compatiblity were needed to achieve that.
-However, to allow people to leverage its improved portability thanks to it being self-contained, it should be possible to let it act as a stand-in for pass.

-Even though its output won't be matched, its input will be matched perfectly, as well as its behaviour.

-### Completing the `extract` subcommand

-The `extract` capability makes it feasilbe to store secrets in structured files like YAML or JSON, as it allows to extract pieces of data in various ways.
-That way, you can easily substitute secrets into configuration files using the well-known `{{handlebar}}` syntax.

 ### Completing the `vault` subcommand

 The first iteration only fulfilled the main journey.
 Now it's  time to fill the gaps